May 26, 2011

 The Lord Will Fight for You While You Keep Silent.
 Moses had great words of comfort and encouragement for the people.
 Moses also laid out the plan of victory for the people facing an angry army: keep silent and watch the Lord fight for you (Exodus 14:14, page 110).
 In our lives, we must realize that with God fighting for us, no enemy will overcome us.
 When we remain silent, and watch in faith, then God will win the battle every time.
 God said He would deliver them by His power, so we should never fret when we face what appear to be insurmountable odds against us.
 If Christ is for us, who can be against us?
 (Romans 8:31, page 1770).

 Go Forward.
 Yahweh spoke to Moses directly: “Why are you crying out to Me?”
 (Exodus 14:15, page 110).
-Moses had just given the people of God the message of watch God work.
+Moses had just given the people of God the message to watch God work.
 Yet, Moses was talking and standing, when God intended Moses to be moving the people forward.
 God told Moses to stretch out his hand over the sea and divide it, so that the people would go through on dry land.
-God intended to honor Himself through the death of the entire Egyptian army, so that everyone would know that God spoke truly: “I am the LORD” (Exodus 14:15-18, pages 110-115).
-After the people saw the great destruction of the entire army of Pharaoh, with all of its horsemen and chariots, Moses sang of the victory and the people feared the LORD and His servant Moses (Exodus 14:31-15-21, pages 112-113).
+God intended to honor Himself through the death of the entire Egyptian army, so that everyone would know that God spoke truly: “I am the LORD” (Exodus 14:15-18, pages 110-111).
+After the people saw the great destruction of the entire army of Pharaoh, with all of its horsemen and chariots, Moses sang of the victory and the people feared the LORD and His servant Moses (Exodus 14:31-15:21, pages 112-113).

 So we learn more about the prayer life of Moses.